lazywulf/e6_scraper/README.md

 6. `-c`, `--chunk_size`: self explanatory
 7. `-to`, `--timeout`: socket read timeout time

-> All methods can be found in the `Scrapper` class, you can call them directly if needed.
+> All methods can be found in the `Scraper` class, you can call them directly if needed.